A cut finite element method for the Biot system of poroelasticity: A cut finite element method for Biot's consolidation model

-For simplicity and following \cite{Lee-Mardal-Winther}, we start from stable Stokes elements to discretize displacement and total pressure, more specifically (possibly higher order) Taylor-Hood elements.
+We consider stable Stokes elements to discretize displacement and total pressure.
+For simplicity we focus on the (possibly higher order) Taylor-Hood elements on simplices.
 Alongside our presentation we will also briefly comment on possible extensions of the proposed cut finite element method to other inf-sup stable elements in the spirit of \cite{GuzmanOlshanskii2016} and the use of strong stabilizations~\cite{BadiaVerdugoMartin2018}.
-On the active mesh, we define discrete base function space to be
+On the active mesh, we define the discrete base function space to be

 where $\bbP^k(T)$ denotes the set of all polynomials up to order $k$ defined on $T$.
-Then, for $k\geq 2$, \( l\geq1\), the discrete function spaces for the displacement, fluid pressure, and total pressure are defined as
+Then, for $k\geqslant 2$, \( l\geqslant 1\), the discrete function spaces for the displacement, total pressure, and fluid pressure are defined, respectively, as

 Note that the function spaces are now defined on the entire active mesh, instead of just the physical domain.